heptaliftdev/superstruct/Readme.md

 }
 ```

-Superstruct supports more complex use cases too like defining arrays or nested objects, composing structs inside each other, returning errors instead of throwing them, and more!
+Hyperstruct supports more complex use cases too like defining arrays or nested objects, composing structs inside each other, returning errors instead of throwing them, and more!
 For more information read the full [Documentation](#documentation).

 <br/>